Read and Download

 Core and elective courses open up broad perspectives on fashion and its connections with design, production, consumption, imagination, representation, embodiment, and identity.
 Finally, as fashion studies is inherently interdisciplinary and multi-methodological, courses examine fashion through the perspectives of anthropology, sociology, art history, gender studies, visual and material cultural studies, and film and media studies.

-The aim of the MA Fashion Studies program is to create polyvalent and critical researchers and professionals able to adapt to the heterogeneity of the fashion industry and its various sectors.
-In particular, our students develop competencies in fashion communication – from fashion writing and criticism to "image-making"; in trend-forecasting and marketing analysis; in fashion curating; in the research and archival practices connected to private and public museums or/and brand heritage.
-Students develop awareness of the different realities and constraints of the field of fashion and its commercial aspects, developing a personal and critical view on this creative industry.
-Possible career paths bring students to work in fashion PR and communication agencies, fashion magazines, fashion consulting, fashion museums and galleries, private archives, auction houses, fashion brands communication and marketing departments, trend-forecasting agencies, and fashion retailing and also to pursue PhD degrees at top universities around the world.
+The aim of the MA Fashion Studies program is to create versatile, critical researchers and professionals able to adapt to the heterogeneity of the fashion industry and its various sectors.
+In particular, our students develop competencies in fashion communication, from fashion writing and criticism to "image making"; in trend forecasting and marketing analysis; in fashion curating; and in research and archival practices connected to private and public museums and/or brand heritage.
+Students develop awareness of the realities and constraints of the field of fashion and its commercial aspects, developing a personal and critical view on this creative industry.
+Career paths bring students to work in fashion PR and communication agencies, fashion magazines, fashion consulting, fashion museums and galleries, private archives, auction houses, fashion brand communication and marketing departments, trend-forecasting agencies, and fashion retailing and also to pursue PhD degrees at top universities around the world.

-Thanks to faculty contacts and the program's strategic geographical position, MA Fashion Studies functions as a European hub, giving students access to other important fashion cities like Milan, London, Antwerp, Berlin, and Stockholm as well as international fashion institutions like the Victoria and Albert Museum or the Fashion Museum of Antwerp (MoMu).
-The program sponsors public events, panels, open lectures and symposia on fashion, inviting established and emerging fashion scholars, curators, and professionals.
-The Parsons Paris Gallery and workshops with fashion editors, stylists, and photographers stimulates students to publicize their own work while, thanks to its relationship with the New York campus, students also have opportunities to collaborate with overseas MA Fashion Studies peers and spend a semester abroad.
+Faculty contacts and the program's strategic geographical position enable MA Fashion Studies to function as a European hub, giving students access to other important fashion cities like Milan, London, Antwerp, Berlin, and Stockholm as well as international fashion institutions like the Victoria & Albert Museum and the Fashion Museum of Antwerp (MoMu).
+The program sponsors public events, panels, open lectures, and symposia on fashion, inviting established and emerging fashion scholars, curators, and professionals.
+The Parsons Paris Gallery and workshops with fashion editors, stylists, and photographers allow students to publicize their own work.
+Thanks to Parsons Paris' relationship with the New York campus, students also have opportunities to collaborate with overseas MA Fashion Studies peers and spend a semester abroad.

 Explore our blog and Instagram accounts to see what students, faculty, and alumni are doing in Paris and around the world.